Chronicle receives an ACP Best in Class award for the fifth year in a row

 “I’m thrilled that these devoted Christians have accepted our invitation to join in the Chronicle’s mission of informing, inspiring and uniting Churches of Christ,” Ross said.

 The Chronicle, owned by Oklahoma Christian University and governed by a national Board of Trustees, is an independent newspaper committed to the highest standards of quality journalism.
 The new council will play a different role from that of the Chronicle’s board, said Erik Tryggestad, president and CEO.

 “Our trustees are invaluable members of our team who support us as we navigate an increasingly complicated media landscape,” Tryggestad said.
-“The Editorial Advisory Council will be, as we so like to say, separate and apart, focused on the journalistic side of this ministry.”
+“The Journalism Advisory Council will be, as we so like to say, separate and apart, focused on the journalistic side of this ministry.”

 The 76-year-old publication serves 135,000 U.S. print subscribers and thousands of readers online, with a new app initiated by Tryggestad and overseen by Digital News Editor Chellie Ison under development.

 The Chronicle has received frequent journalistic honors from the Associated Church Press, the Evangelical Press Association, the Religion News Association and the Society of Professional Journalists.

 “For the Journalism Advisory Council, we wanted to bring in folks who have hearts for real journalism that honors God,” Tryggestad said.
 “We wanted dedicated professionals who will help us on the journalistic side of the operation.
 And I’m thrilled with the group Bobby has put together.”

 Bacon is retired chair of the Department of Journalism and Mass Communication at Abilene Christian University in Texas.

 In retirement, she enjoys freelance writing and consulting, especially with churches.
 A regular contributor to The Christian Chronicle, she is a member of the University Church of Christ.